 It turns out that the State of California lacks sufficient funds and manpower to enforce this law and so, long story short, each year it investigates and seizes some 2000 illegally held guns.
 That’s good news.
 The bad news is that during the same period of time, 3000 guns and their owners of the felonious and/or dingaling persuasion are added to that database.
 And God only knows how many more of them have guns that are not in that database.
 See Patrick McGreevy, Felons Keep Guns as State Falls Behind, L.A.
 Times, January 30, 2013, at p.
 AA1.

 While this is going on, our Senator, Dianne Feinstein, is moving heaven and earth to pass new laws that, at least as we understand them, will require the confiscation of so-called assault weapons and large-capacity magazines from everybody, not just felons and dingalings.
 This necessarily will add many guns to the list of proscribed ones, and add to the burdens of law enforcement folks who are unable to keep up with the flow of illegal guns that are in line for confiscation under existing law.
+Thankfully, the majority of gun owners are responsible and would never dream of doing anything illegal – they do proper research before purchasing anything firearm-related and check out Ammoland Gun Reviews and others to do this.

 We were hoping to say something snappy in conclusion, but nothing comes to mind that would even come close to doing justice to this meshuggas.